abevoelker/docker-nginx/README.md

 * Provides a *stable* tag (the official Docker nginx image only provides the mainline/development version of nginx).
 * Uses the Ubuntu PPA installation path, so there are some extra compiled modules available.
 * Sets `worker_processes` to `auto`.
 This value should typically be set to the number of cores on the machine.
 Because the Debian/Ubuntu installers set this at install-time to a static value equal to the detected number of cores on the machine, many Docker images get this wrong.  `auto` means nginx will attempt to detect the number of cores when nginx starts up.
-* Bypass copy-on-write filesystem for `/data`, `/var/www`, `/var/cache/nginx`, and `/var/log/nginx` directories.
-This results in better performance from the locations that nginx needs to modify the disk.
+* Bypass copy-on-write (COW) filesystem for `/var/cache/nginx` and `/var/log/nginx` directories.
+This should result in better write performance in the locations nginx modifies.
 * Change default config to read configuration from `/data` directories (see configuration section for more info).

 ## Basic usage